byrnereese/jquery-mtgreet/README.txt

 * `mt.links.signUp` - The register URL for this blog.

+* `mt.links.editProfile` - The URL for editing the current user's profile.

 * `mt.blog.id` - The ID of the blog currently in context.

 * `mt.blog.registration.required` - Whether registration is required for